When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Does HMA VPN Leak/Expose Your Private Data?

-We found that our virtual IP address and its associated server were detected.
-However, our true information was never revealed, which is a testament to HMA's commitment to user privacy.
+While our virtual IP address and its associated server were detected, our true information was never revealed, which is a testament to HMA's commitment to user privacy.

 Speed & Performance

-After conducting our speed tests, we found that HMA slows down your Web connection by approximately 23%, which is a fairly positive outcome.
-Our Score: 9/10
+After conducting our speed tests, we found that HMA slows down your Web connection by approximately 42%, which is a manageable speed reduction.
+Our Score: 7/10

 HMA doesn’t aggressively advertise its speeds, which gave us a bad first impression.
-However, we found its speed and performance to be a highly impressive aspect of this service.
+However, we found its speed and performance to be moderately decent in this aspect.

 That said, here are the results of the rest of our server tests: